MOLLE: Attaching system

 The height of the webbing is 1 inch or 25.4 mm, with a tolerance of ± 1/16 in — equivalent to 0.9375–1.0625 in.
 In other words, the height of webbing can be off by about half of 1/10th an inch, and still remain within tolerance.
 In metric, the tolerance is within roughly 1.25 mm on the low end and roughly 2.00 mm on the high end.

 The misalignment of divider bartacks in 1.5 inch insert loops is considered acceptable within approx. 1.4–1.6 in wide.

-Derivatives

-Derivatives based on the MOLLE attachment method (such as the Tactical Tailor MALICE clip system) have also been developed.
-Any system that utilizes modular attachment methods and is usable with U.S. general issue MOLLE components is often considered "MOLLE-compatible" or is called a "MOLLE" system.
-Increasingly, non-military manufacturers are incorporating PALS onto outdoor equipment.

-There are three general modes of attachment in the MOLLE category; the "Natick Snap", which uses a polyethylene reinforced webbing strap with the 'pushthedot' snap fastener for security; the polymer "Malice" clip, developed by Tactical Tailor as an alternative to the Natick Snap concept, which interweaves like the Natick Snap but terminates in a semi-permanent closure that requires a screwdriver or other flat-tipped object to disengage; and a variety of attachments that fall into the "Weave & Tuck" category, in which the end of an interwoven strap is tucked into an item's backing after attachment to a vest or pack (Paraclete's SofStrap and Spec Ops Brand's hybrid attachment).

 Components

 The MOLLE system has several components; a Fighting Load Carrier (FLC) vest, modular pouches/pockets, large rucksack (aka main pack & Sleep System Carrier), assault pack, pack frame, and hydration system.

 The modular pouches can carry 30 round ammunition magazines, squad automatic weapon 100 and 200 round magazines, fragmentation grenades, 40mm grenades, 9mm magazines, and 1 quart canteens.